varigence/docs/varigence/docs/bimlstudio/adventureworks-lt-walkthrough/adding-existing-files-to-a-project.md

 ---
+sidebar_position: 11
-title: Adding existing files to a project
+title: Adding Existing Files to a Project
 description: Documentation of how to add existing files to a project
 tags: [BimlStudio, Walkthrough]
 ---